jwon114/item-searcher/README.md

 # Introduction
-This is an application that serves a API endpoint that will return the most appropriate 20 items from a CSV file dataset.
+An API endpoint that queries the most appropriate 20 items from a CSV file dataset.
 The `Get /search` endpoint will be given a `searchTerm`, e.g. `/search?searchTerm=camera`.
 The items returned must contain the owner's information so it can be correctly displayed to a frontend.

 # Approach
 My approach to building a simple and concise node application that serves data through a search endpoint.